ktetsuyama/semantic-refactor/README.md

 A study in refactoring HTML semantics

-The source code was not semantically written, so I rewrote most of the HTML tags semantically to increase accessibilty of the website and the search engine optimisation (SEO).
+The source code of the client's website was not semantically written, so I rewrote most of the HTML tags semantically to increase accessibilty of the website and the search engine optimisation (SEO).